Khronophobia/PJSekai-Overlay-English-Guide/README.md

 ![](images/inputtalent.png)
 5. This screen tells you whether to enable the AP indicator.
 Type Y for yes and N for no\
 ![](images/apindicator.png)
 6. Once it closes, go to your AviUtl directory.
-There should be a new folder named `scripts` there.
+There should be a new folder named `script` there.
 For some reason, it's in the wrong spot.
 Move the folder inside `plugins`
 7. On AviUtl, go to the `Filters+` tab and click on the option below `Advanced color correction...` (highlighted in red).
 This will open the Extended Editor\
 ![](images/openexedit.png)
 8. On the new window, right click on the timeline and click the first option (highlighted in red).
 This will create a new project.
 Set the resolution to 1280x720 and FPS to 60\